sriv/blog/_posts/2012-11-27-your-search-can-be-only-as-good-as-your-data.md

 comments: true
 tags:
 - search
+summary: "My experiences on how lack of simple data maintenance discipline hurts lookup."
 ---

 Very recently I was involved in a project that required us to implement a search feature.
 The setup is quite simple, and generic: